 To expand your first aid capabilities even further, consider adding these items:

-Check out the DAN Boater Travel Store to see first-aid kits suitable for a variety of outdoor activities.
+Check out the DAN Boater Travel Store to see first-aid kits suitable for a variety of boating styles and other outdoor activities.